Navigating Conflict

 attachment theory

 Our attachment styles influence how we respond in conflict.
-Often the person with an anxious attachment becomes the “pursuer.”
+Often the person with an anxious attachment style becomes the “pursuer.”
 This is the person initiating conversations about the relationship and pushing for change.
-While this desire for change is coming from a need for closeness, the approach can be critical or loud.
-The delivery makes the avoidantly attached partner feel overwhelmed and start to defend or shut down.
+While this desire for change is coming from a need for closeness, the approach can be critical and push other person away.
+The avoidantly attached partner can feel overwhelmed and start to defend or shut down.
 This person becomes the “distancer.”
 They are trying to maintain safety in the relationship by avoiding conflict.
-The two get caught in a negative cycle, where the more one person pursues, the more the other distances.
+The two get caught in a negative cycle where the more one person pursues, the more the other distances.